GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

       );
       ```

-      Only admin can delete resources.
+      Only the admin can delete resources.

       ```js
       @id("OnlyAdminCanDelete")